 Face Track CHOP

 The Face Track CHOP can detect faces and facial landmark points in an image, as well as the direction the face is looking relative to the camera.
 Using a compatible 3D Morphable Face Model (3DMM) and the Face Track SOP, it can also be used to fit and animate a 3D mesh to the detected face.
-Note: This operator uses the Nvidia Broadcast Engine and requires Windows and an Nvidia RTX card to operate.
+Note: This operator uses the Augmented Reality (AR) SDK of the Nvidia Maxine system and requires Windows and an Nvidia RTX card to operate.

 The input image is taken from a provided TOP and can be of any resolution or format, and either a still image or video.
 If multiple faces are present in an image, the CHOP will attempt to track the largest one detected.

 The coordinates of the detected features are given in u, v positions relative to the bottom-left corner of the input image.
 By default, the values range from 0 to 1, but the 'Aspect Correct' parameter can be enabled to scale the values so that they can be used as 3D coordinates while maintaining the aspect ratio of the original image.

 To align a 3D rendering of the points with the original input image, set the 'Projection' of your Camera COMP to 'Orthographic', the 'Ortho Origin' parameter to 'Bottom-Left', and the 'Ortho Width' to 1, while also enabling 'Aspect Correct' on the Face Track CHOP.

 To use the mesh fitting features you will need a compatible face mesh file in the Nvidia 'nvf' format.
 This file is not included with TouchDesigner, but can be generated using files available online.